The best laser diode sources for automotive lidar

 In general, lidar measures the distance to objects by bouncing light from a laser source off them and capturing the reflected signal with a sensitive receiver.

-You can learn more about how lidars work by checking out our feature article on lidar technology.
+You can learn more about how lidars work by checking out our feature report on lidar technology.

 You will only relinquish control of your car if it becomes abundantly clear that it can use instruments like automotive lidar sensor modules to make much better decisions than you.